bhctest123/soberlivingappcom-new/src/content/blog/considering-opening-a-sober-living-home-in-florida-heres-how.md

 ---
-title: 'Sober Living App - Considering Opening a Sober Living Home in Florida?
+title: 'Considering Opening a Sober Living Home in Florida?
 Here''s How.'
 description: "Florida is, shall we say, notorious for its sober living homes."
 date: 2021-05-18
 author: "Ben Weiss"